input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/preparation.md

 libraryDependencies += "io.iohk" %% "prism-credentials" % "@VERSION@" // needed to deal with credentials
 ```

-## Imports
+## Importing Atala PRISM Modules

-For the rest of the tutorial, you can use the Scala REPL to try every change (`sbt console`), or take the code snippets into a proper file.
+For the rest of the tutorial, you can use the Scala Read-Evaluate-Print-Loop (REPL) tool to test changes (`sbt console`), or take the code snippets into a proper file.

-Let's import the PRISM modules which are required to complete the next steps:
+Let's import the Atala PRISM modules required to complete the next steps:

 ```scala mdoc
 import io.iohk.atala.prism.credentials.content.CredentialContent